GeorgeHernandez/imalogit/README.md

 - `/app/`.
 The dynamic site content that interacts with the backend AWS services.
     - `/app/src/`.
 The client-side source code that is "compiled" by Browserify to  `/app/`.
 - `/Lambda/`.
 Backend code for AWS Lambda functions and layers.
     - `/Lambda/functions/`.
-My AWS Lambda functions, usuall called by the app vie AWS API Gateway.
+My AWS Lambda functions, usuall called by the app via AWS API Gateway.
     - `/Lambda/layers/uno/`.
-My `sside` Node.js for the Lambda functions to use.
+My `sside` Node.js for my Lambda functions to use.
 - `/my/`.
 My `cside` Node.js for the site's app to interact with backend AWS services.
     - `/my/out/`.
 Documentation for `cside` that I periodically create with JSDoc.